-Do you want to configure your WordPress SMTP settings, but you’re not sure where to start?
+Do you want to configure your WordPress SMTP settings and set up emails?

 In this guide, we’ll show you how to set up WordPress SMTP by yourself.
-If you’re not confident in doing that, we’ll also explain how to get our team to handle the whole setup for you.
+If you’re not confident in doing that, we’ll also explain how to get our team to handle WordPress email settings for you!

 Where Is the SMTP Setting in WordPress?

-WordPress doesn’t have any SMTP settings by default, so you’ll want to install the WP Mail SMTP plugin.
+By default, WordPress doesn’t have native SMTP settings.
+In order to configure SMTP on your WordPress for emails, you’ll want to install the WP Mail SMTP plugin.

-WP Mail SMTP takes over the default method of sending email in WordPress.
-It re-routes your emails through a professional email service provider which is much more reliable.
+WP Mail SMTP takes over the default method of sending email in WordPress which uses the unreliable PHP mail system.

 Method 1: Get Full White Glove Setup for WordPress SMTP

-That’s why WP Mail SMTP has a full White Glove Setup service.
-It makes WordPress mail server setup effortless.
+That’s why WP Mail SMTP provides a full White Glove Setup service.
+It makes the WordPress mail server setup effortless.

-Our White Glove Setup service includes complete configuration and testing for your new email provider.
+Our White Glove Setup service includes complete configuration and testing for your new email provider using your verified email account.

 That means we’ll:

-- Add your preferred ‘From’ address and sender name
+- Add your preferred From Name and From Address

-- Test your mailer so you know your WordPress emails are fixed.
+- Test mailer so you know your WordPress emails are delivering properly.

-If you want to use WP Mail SMTP without the hassle, this is likely the best option for you.
+If you want to use WP Mail SMTP without the hassle and have your email delivery issues fixed once and for all, this is likely the best option for you.

 If you’d prefer to configure WordPress SMTP settings yourself, let’s walk through the process next.